 Elevation: 1164 ft

 The ride up Olde Stage Road is another one of those beautiful road loops that are perfect for beginners, and seasoned riders wanting a relaxing ride alike.
-You’ve seen the weekend warriors congregating at Amante coffee on North Broadway, getting refreshed after their ride, or energized right before they embark—it’s right at the base of the Olde Stage Road ride as well as the Lee Hill/Left Hand climb, and it’s not a coincidence.
+You’ve seen the weekend warriors congregating at Amante coffee on North Broadway, getting refreshed after their ride, or energized right before they embark—it’s right at the base of the Olde Stage Road ride as well as the Lee Hill/Left-Hand climb, and it’s not a coincidence.

-The Olde Stage Road ride shares several of the same features as the Lee Hill and Left Hand rides (and it even can connect to them), it’s just a little shorter.
+The Olde Stage Road ride shares several of the same features as the Lee Hill and Left-Hand rides (and it even can connect to them), it’s just a little shorter.
 But it boasts similar smooth roads, rolling hills with brief steep climbs, which means a super fun fast descent on your way back down to town.

 3. Marshall Mesa

-Distance: various, depending on trails used
+Distance: Various, depending on trails used

 Elevation: 250 ft

 The cool thing about Marshall Mesa is that it’s the hub for a bunch of different bike trails, that you can interlink to your tires’ content, whether they’re fat or thin.
 Some favorites, too–bikers across Boulder swear by Doudy Draw, and the Dirty Bismarck, the Community Ditch, and the Spring Brook Loop.
-There’s the Coal Seam trail and the Greenbelt plateau paths, too, and I know a photographer that has frequently sighted eagles and other birds of prey all over that area, so there’s lots to see beyond the lovely open space and fellow cyclists.
+There are the Coal Seam trail and the Greenbelt plateau paths, too, and I know a photographer that has frequently sighted eagles and other birds of prey all over that area, so there are lots to see beyond the lovely open space and fellow cyclists.
 You could start at Marshall Mesa’s trailhead every day for a month and not have exactly the same ride over the web of packed-dirt trails, depending on what turns you take.

 The other great thing about the Marshall Mesa network is that it’s usually open (and more importantly, rideable by various bike types) during the months of the year when other trails can’t be used on account of weather, conditions, or construction.
 It’s also a comparatively easy set of rides, over in South Boulder as opposed to way up in the mountains.
 So it’s a fun and engaging time for beginners as well as a relaxing and beautiful ride for the more advanced rider needing a meditative and scenic few miles.